spike7638/dividerTool/NOTES.md

 .* Insert linebreaks in SVG!
 .* Adjust SVG TEXT display to limited 5-line height (currently applied to SVG drawing!)
-.* Fix the code so that horizontal strokes use "L" instead of "U", and vice-versa

-* Generate blue, thicker lines along with red, thin, lines, and green panel-labels; add grouping.
+.* Fix the code so that horizontal strokes use "L" instead of "U", and vice-versa .* Generate blue, thicker lines along with red, thin, lines, and green panel-labels; add grouping.
-* Need to fix the geometry calculations for a 900 x 900 display, and an 8 x 7 grid with 0.5" spacing the underlying drawer-shape is drawn too large
+.* Need to fix the geometry calculations for a 900 x 900 display, and an 8 x 7 grid with 0.5" spacing the underlying drawer-shape is drawn too large
+.* RefreshSVG works, but makes all the current edges go away!
+.* Write up an intent/instructions page
+.* Add a "ReStart" button to remove all lines except the frame.
+.* Go back to the start where we draw spans and always swap ends to make them ordered spans, so the data structure has the property we need later
+.* Add in "dips"!
+.* Print current lists of features to the js log
+.* delete everything and try rebuilding from scratch .* write a comparator for span-sorting that doesn't care about colors, so that we can use randomColors if we want and not break anything.

+* why does RefreshSVG cause the outline to re-appear?
+  * it'd be nice to trigger an update to the svg stuff at the very start.

-* Clean up all code to remove leftover bits, document what's going on, etc.
+* Clean up all code to remove leftover cruft
+* try moving the "bundle" to cs.brown.edu to see whether that can work

+? document what's going on, etc.
 * Figure out how to clean up the build process so that it all works properly.
 Switch everything to rescript?
-* it'd be nice to trigger an update to the svg stuff at the very start.